Encourage. Equip. Empower.

 As these women gain skills and confidence to use their voice in the church and community, they are better positioned to advocate for girls’ education, expand economic opportunities for women, and confront harmful practices, early marriage, and the exclusion of women in decision-making and property ownership.

-We believe individual and community transformation happens in safe, supportive spaces where women can heal, learn, grow, and boldly advocate for change.
+Individual and community transformation happens in safe, supportive spaces where women can heal, learn, grow, and boldly advocate for change.

 Current WLTI Cohorts